rust-lang/rustc-dev-guide/src/autodiff/installation.md

 **Linux**, with `x86_64-unknown-linux-gnu` or `aarch64-unknown-linux-gnu`
 **Windows**, with `x86_64-llvm-mingw` or `aarch64-llvm-mingw`

-You can also download slightly outdated builds for **Apple** (aarch64-apple), which should generally work for now.
+In the past you could also download builds for **Apple** (aarch64-apple), however they are not usable at the moment.

 If you need any other platform, you can build rustc including autodiff from source.
 Please open an issue if you want to help enabling automatic builds for your prefered target.